Urban sprawl: Contemporary anti-sprawl initiatives

-The term 'smart growth' has been particularly used in North America.
-The terms 'compact city' and 'urban intensification' are often used to describe similar concepts in Europe, and particularly in the UK, where it has influenced government policy and planning practice in recent years.
+The term "smart growth" has been particularly used in North America.
+The terms "compact city" and "urban intensification" are often used to describe similar concepts in Europe, and particularly in the UK, where it has influenced government policy and planning practice in recent years.

 The state of Oregon enacted a law in 1973 limiting the area urban areas could occupy, through urban growth boundaries.
 As a result, Portland, the state's largest urban area, has become a leader in smart growth policies that seek to make urban areas more compact (they are called urban consolidation policies).
 After the creation of this boundary, the population density of the urbanized area increased somewhat (from 1,135 in 1970 to 1,290 per km2 in 2000.)
 Although the growth boundary has not been tight enough to vastly increase density, the consensus is that the growth boundaries have protected great amounts of wild areas and farmland around the metro area.

 Much of San Francisco Bay Area has also adopted urban growth boundaries; 25 of its cities and 5 of its counties have urban growth boundaries.
 Many of these were adopted with the support and advocacy of Greenbelt Alliance, a non-profit land conservation and urban planning organization.

-In other areas, the design principles of District Regionalism and New Urbanism have been employed to combat urban sprawl.
+In other areas, the design principles of New Urbanism have been employed to combat urban sprawl.
 The concept of circular flow land use management has been developed in Europe to reduce land take by urban sprawl through promoting inner-city and brownfield development.

 Although cities such as Los Angeles are well known for sprawling suburbs, policies and public opinion are changing.
 Transit-oriented development, in which higher-density mixed-use areas are permitted or encouraged near transit stops, is encouraging more compact development in certain areas: particularly those with light and heavy rail transit systems.

 Bicycles are the preferred means of travel in many countries: Also, bicycles are permitted in public transit.
 Businesses in areas of some towns in which bicycle use is high are thriving.
 Bicycles and transit contribute in two important ways toward the success of businesses: